mehulagg/gitlab/doc/integration/saml.md

 Another optional configuration is to sign SAML authentication requests.
 GitLab SAML Requests uses the SAML redirect binding so this is not necessary, unlike the SAML POST binding where signing is required to prevent intermediaries tampering with the requests.

 In order to sign, you need to create a private key and public certificate pair for your GitLab instance to use for SAML.
-The settings related to signing can be set in the `security` section of the configuration.
+The settings for signing can be set in the `security` section of the configuration.

 For example: